highcharts/node-export-server/README.md

 There are four main ways of loading configurations:

 - By loading default options from the `lib/schemas/config.js` file.
+- By loading a custom JSON file.
 - By providing environment variables.
 - By passing command line arguments.
-- By loading a custom JSON file.

 ...or any combination of the four.
-In this case, the options from the later step take precedence (config file -> envs -> cli arguments -> json).
+In this case, the options from the later step take precedence (config file -> custom json -> envs -> cli arguments).

 ## Loading Default JSON Config